chrislaskey/puppet-nagios/readme.md

 Defaults to false.
 Accepts boolean values `true|false`.
 Determines whether or not external commands from the web-interface, like rescheduling a host check, are accepted.

+`remove_base_configs`
+Defaults to false.
+Accepts boolean values `true|false`.
+Determines whether or not to use the base config files that are installed by default with the Nagios server packages.
+These files contain basic building blocks like a 24x7 timeperiod, or generic-server settings.
+These files are distribution specific.

+`remove_example_configs`
+Defaults to true.
+Accepts boolean values `true|false`.
+Determines whether or not to use the example config files that are installed by default with the Nagios server packages.
+These files showcase functionality but are meant to be overwritten by the user.

 ## nagios::client